The Intuitive Empath And The Gift Of Caring

 Types Of Empaths

-All empaths do not possess the same abilities.
-That is, their hyper-sensitivity presents itself in different ways.
-Here are a few of the many different types of empaths.
+As each person is unique, an empath will experience hyper-sensitivity in different ways.
+Here are a few of the different types of empaths:

 The Emotional Empath

 Emotional empaths are particularly sensitive to the emotions of those around them.
 They sense how others are feeling, and these feelings become their own.
-The emotional empath can detect emotions without the other person opening up to them or giving off any readily identifiable clues as to how they are feeling.
+The emotional empath can detect emotions without the other person openly revealing them or giving off any readily identifiable clues as to how they are feeling.

 Physical empaths go beyond sensing the ailments within others.
 They feel someone else’s pain as their own and may even take on the symptoms of another person’s illness within their own body.
 This can, understandably, pose a danger to physical empaths whose own medical condition may be exacerbated by the symptoms they detect in someone else.